NHAS/wag-docs/en/guide/reverse-proxy.md

 ## Recommendations
 Set the `Webserver.Public.ListenAddress` to `localhost:port`, so that you can then expose it via your reverse proxy.

-The MFA, or tunnel web listener (`Webserver.Tunnel.Port`) will not have an associated `iptables` rule to expose it when `NumberProxies` is greate than 0.
+The MFA, or tunnel web listener (`Webserver.Tunnel.Port`) will not have an associated `iptables` rule to expose it when `NumberProxies` is greater than 0.